 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.

-Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
-Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk or to Dr Rosemary Green at rosemary.green@lshtm.ac.uk.
+Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.